 With the Gaming Commission dragging its feet and Liz Krueger presenting a serious challenge, Governor Andrew Cuomo entered the fray in early 2019 with a proposal that sports betting be legalized through the state budget.

-Online sports betting would have to be tackled with new legislation, and possibly require a constitutional amendment.
-Mobile betting in New York is shaping up to be a more complicated issue than once though, but lawmakers are moving in the right direction overall.
-In-person wagering appears to be a fairly simple thing to accomplish right now under these circumstances, so lawmakers have decided to take what they can get for now and discuss mobile betting another day.
+Online sports betting in particular may have to be tackled with new legislation, and possibly require a constitutional amendment.
+Mobile betting in New York is shaping up to be a more complicated issue than once thought, but lawmakers are moving in the right direction overall.
+In-person has proven to be fairly easy to accomplish under these circumstances, so lawmakers have decided to take what they can get for now and discuss mobile betting another day.

-The Momentum to Legalize NY Sports Betting is There
+Momentum to Legalize Mobile Sports Betting in NY

 Current efforts to legalize sports betting in New York are just the latest of numerous other efforts undertaken by legislators to make something happen.
 In 2018, State Senator John Bonacic introduced a bill seeking to legalize sports betting in New York.
 Senate Bill 7900 sought to legalize sports betting at state casinos on the condition that federal law changes to allow states such as New York to regulate sports wagers